annell/Survive/Readme.md

 - I want to have different types of blocks that i can place
 - I want to build / break with same button, but it should depend on item
 - Activate the water and make the ray casting penetrate water
+- Add quadtree as another data structure for the world, so that it might get easier to query for specific blocks.